acn-sbuad/ava-kurs-databricks/README.md

     - The runner defined, is it a self-hosted agent or a GitHub runner?
     - Could you think of another runner that could have been used?
 [Available runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners)

 4. Let's do some changes in our file.
 Let's start with changing the name to _PyTest_.
-This workflow is running unit tests that are stored in __Test/data-cleansing__ folder.
+This workflow will be running unit tests that are stored in __Test/data-cleansing__ folder.

 5. Then we will remove lines from 31 to 36.
 This is a linting action.
 We won't need it today.